matematiflo/LeanPackage/README.md

 The function `List.sum` computes the sum of the members of a list.
 It is defined in `Mathlib.Data.List.Defs`, which is part of Mathlib.

-If you run `lean MathibTest.lean` or even `lake env lean MathlibTest.lean` before installing Mathlib, you will see a list of error messages, starting with one that says `unknown package 'Mathlib'`).
+If you run `lake env lean MathlibTest.lean` before installing Mathlib, you will see a list of error messages, starting with one that says `unknown package 'Mathlib'`).

 To add a mathlib dependency, do the following.